 The following sub-sections will describe the server board features that are directly supported by the processor IIO module.
-These include the Riser Card Slots, Network Interface, and connectors for the optional I/O modules and SAS Module.
 Features and functions of the Intel C600 Series chipset will be described in its own dedicated section.

 3.2.3.1 Network Interface